-Biographies and memoirs are the most likely to help with your travel obsession, but every now and then there is a fiction book that will also help to inspire.
+Biographies and memoirs are the most likely to help with your fight against the travel bug, but every now and then there is a fiction book that will also help to inspire.
 Who knows where I am going to find the next hidden gem that becomes my favourite experience.

 Here are just a few popular travel stories to get you started

 - Wild: From Lost to Found on the Pacific Crest Trail